 You will receive a midterm grade posted in Blackboard in your MyGrades and in the Eagle portal.

-The rubric results from your portfolio and traits such as timeliness, neatness, creativity, and attendance combine for a final grade in Design I. Your final grade will be posted in the Eagle portal and discussed with you individually in class.
+The rubric results from your portfolio and traits such as timeliness, neatness, creativity, and attendance combine for a final grade in Design I. Your final grade will be posted in the Eagle portal.